boratanrikulu/downchecker/README.md

 ## Downchecker.

-A tinny tool that checks the given domain is down.
+A tiny tool that checks the given domain is down.

 ## Installation